Israel says Hezbollah will ‘pay the price’ after blaming it for attack on soccer field that killed 12 children - Local News 8

 The Saturday attacks on the region involved “approximately 30 projectiles” crossing from Lebanon into Israeli territory, in a barrage Israel’s military quickly blamed on the Iran-backed militant group.

+It killed 12 children and left 44 people injured, according to Prime Minister Benjamin Netanyahu’s office.

-All 12 victims of Saturday’s strike were children who had been playing on a soccer field, according to a list from Israel’s Ministry of Foreign Affairs and residents who spoke to CNN.
-US Secretary of State Anthony Blinken on Sunday backed Israel’s assessment, saying “every indication” suggested the strike was a rocket fired by Hezbollah.
+The children killed in the strike had been playing on a soccer field, according to a list from Israel’s Ministry of Foreign Affairs and residents who spoke to CNN.
+US Secretary of State Antony Blinken on Sunday backed Israel’s assessment, saying “every indication” suggested the strike was a rocket fired by Hezbollah.

 Hundreds of mourners lined streets on Sunday for a funeral procession honouring the victims of the strike.
 People dressed in black sang as white coffins were carried to a funeral home, with others carrying flower wreaths.

-Note: Correction: This story has been updated to correct the number of Israeli Jewish settlers in the Golan Heights.